How to grow Watercress

 - Watercress should not be allowed to dry out, so choose a spot that receives regular water or irrigation.

-- Enrich the soil with organic matter before planting by mixing through Scotts Performance Naturals Organic Based Soil Improver and Scotts Performance Naturals All Purpose Organic Based Fertiliser.
+- Enrich the soil with organic matter before planting watercress by mixing through Scotts Performance Naturals Organic Based Soil Improver and Scotts Performance Naturals All Purpose Organic Based Fertiliser.

-Growing from seeds
+Growing watercress from seeds

-Sow seeds 1cm deep, 5-10cm apart into your prepared garden soil or Scotts Performance Naturals Premium Organic Based Potting Mix if growing in pots.
+To grow watercress from seed, sow seeds 1cm deep, 5-10cm apart into your prepared garden soil or Scotts Performance Naturals Premium Organic Based Potting Mix if growing in pots.
 Keep well-watered and protect germinating seeds from slugs and snails with Defender Snail & Slug Pellets.

-Growing from seedlings
+Growing from watercress seedlings

 Plant watercress seedlings into prepared garden soil or Scotts Performance Naturals Premium Organic Based Potting Mix if growing in pots.
 Keep well watered.

-Planting in the garden
+Planting watercress plants in the garden

 Sow seeds or plant watercress seedlings into prepared soil, in a spot with morning sun only or part shade.
 You’ll need to ensure the soil never dries out, water daily if needed.

-Planting in pots
+Growing watercress in pots

-Sow seeds or plant watercress seedlings into a 30cm pot filled with Scotts Performance Naturals Premium Organic Based Potting Mix.
+For growing watercress in pots, wow seeds or plant watercress seedlings into a 30cm pot filled with Scotts Performance Naturals Premium Organic Based Potting Mix.
 Use a self-watering pot or place a covert (with no drainage holes) over the pot you’ve planted into - this will help ensure the soil remains constantly moist.

 Harvest watercress regularly by cutting leaves off at ground level with sharp scissors - remove as much as you need to use for that meal or dish.
 Once cut watercress is best used fresh.